chef/automate/components/docs-chef-io/content/automate/ha_config.md

 {{< warning >}}

 - For certificate rotation, don't use `config patch`.
 Instead, the `cert-rotate` command can be used.
-To learn more about certificate rotation, click [here](/automate/ha_cert_rotation)
+To know more about certificate rotation, click [here](/automate/ha_cert_rotation)
-- While patching the same from **the provision host**, structures such as TLS from the OpenSearch configuration .toml file and SSL from the PostgreSQL configuration `.toml` file will be ignored.
+- While patching the same from **the provision host**, structures such as TLS from the OpenSearch configuration .toml file and SSL from the PostgreSQL configuration .toml file will be ignored.

 {{< /warning >}}